SATURDAY

 BEER GARDEN

 Adult beverages and a limited menu of snacks will be offered.
-Your host is the Astor Street Opry that will also provide 30 minutes of live entertainment every hour starting at 1pm.
+Your host is the Astor Street Opry Company who’s members will also provide live entertainment at 1 PM and 3PM.
+Enjoy the Beer Babes’ accordion music on Friday and Saturday beginning at 4pm.

 BARNEFEST